sideye/conspicuous_consumption/log.md

 - Look into using selenium to collect more shortcodes?
 - Determine accuracy of current gender classifier more confidently by using pandas + Jupyter.

+## 7/30

+Completed
+- Rescraped the error'd out codes (the errors of the original errors) to remove all error short codes once and for all.
+-